VengerAndrey/BookeryWebApi/README.md

 ### Idea

-**Bookery** --- is a multiplatform application that in general stands for a cloud drive.
+**Bookery** &mdash; is a multiplatform application that in general stands for a cloud drive.
 It uses a hierarchical storage, supports basic operations like upload/download/rename/delete and supports *sharing*.
 It is possible to share and hide nodes (folders or files) recursively.

 ### Module info